newresu/fit-tnt/README.md

 <!--
 [![DOI](https://zenodo.org/badge/DOI/[DOINUMBER]/zenodo.8189402.svg)](https://doi.org/[DOINUMBER]/zenodo.8189402) -->

-Custom implementation of [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al.
+Implementation of [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al.

 It was done primarily for curiosity.

-In v2.0.
-I added a custom precondition (not in the paper) that seems to work well in many (all) examples, it is faster and accurate.
+This version tests a new precondition (not in the paper) by default.
+It seems to do better empirically.

-Version 2.0 uses the "preconditionTrick" by default, it is an option to the class instance.
+Use `preconditionTrick: false` to disable it.

 ## Install and Use